The planets are a wonderful example of how scientists

 by a thick layer of gas, and has a fairly uniform blue-green color.
 Uranus

-has 21 named moons and six unnamed ones and is surrounded by a system of nine
+has 27 moons (as of 2016) and is surrounded by a system of nine

 rings.
 It is named for another Roman god, the grandfather of Jupiter